Glossary definitionBrowse the neighboring terms

 Direct Preference Optimization (DPO) can tune the model toward that preference pattern, while factual checks remain separate.

 Common confusion: The simpler training process does not eliminate value judgments.
-Someone still has to decide which response in each pair is the preferred one, and those choices shape model behavior just as much as RLHF choices do.
+Someone still has to decide which response in each pair is the preferred one, and those choices shape model behavior just as much as reinforcement learning from human feedback (RLHF) choices do.